 Dedicated to Dr. Robert Cavanaugh in 2007 on the occasion of his retirement as Chancellor of LSUA.
 Dr. Cavanaugh served LSUA for 38 years including his last thirteen years as Chancellor, from 1994-2007.
 Dr. Cavanaugh spearheaded the effort to transform LSUA to baccalaureate status.

 The Weems Oak

-Mr. Weems served on the LSU Board of Supervisors for 17 years (1991-2008) and was a key person in securing baccalaureate status for LSUA in 2001.
+Dedicated in 2009 to Mr. Charles S. “Charlie” Weems, III.
+A local attorney, Mr. Weems served on the LSU Board of Supervisors for 17 years (1991-2008) and was key in securing baccalaureate status for LSUA in 2001.

 Streets and Avenues

 Named in 2000 for Mrs. Thelma Ethridge, former administrative assistant in the Office of Student Affairs, the street was formerly South Campus Avenue.
 The Children’s Center is on Thelma Ethridge Drive.

 Grady Britt Drive

 Named in 1988 for Dr. Grady Britt, former Professor of Biology from 1962-1982; the Science Building, Coughlin Hall and MPAC are on Grady Britt Drive.

 Named for General Troy H. Middleton, president of the LSU System in 1960 when LSUA was founded and Colonel William R. Middleton, a Professor of Geography and faculty member when LSUA opened in 1960.
 Middleton Drive passes Abrams Hall.